mrdrbob/parse-ls/README.md

 These are the rules that are included with Parse.ls.
 To see basic examples of these rules in use, check out the [unit tests](test/parser-tests.ls) or [example.ls](example.ls).

 `to-input (string)`: Rules require the input be a specific format.
-This is a convenience method to convert strings to that format.
+This is a convenience method to convert strings (or even an array of tokens) to that format.

+`to-backwards-input (string)`: Like `to-input`, except the string or array of tokens is iterated backwards.

 `simple (delegate)` - The most basic rule.
 It accepts a delegate that accepts one parameter (the individual character being tested), and returns true if the letter is matched, otherwise false.